adraman/foundation-for-environmental-monitoring.github.io/_pages/team.md

 Nischal is a software developer who developed the smartphone app, web sites and maps for the Akvo Caddisfly water testing kit.
 His experience spans e-commerce, finance, customer management, i18n, web sites and phone apps.

 ### Pradeep Balkunde
+Pradeep is a researcher in the Foundation For Environmental Monitoring (FFEM).
+He did M.Sc.(Chemistry) from Savitribai Phule University Pune University.
+He has 7 years experience in the field of water treatment and water quality analysis.
+Currently he is working on development of smartphone based water testing kit for field use.
+Prior to joining FFEM, he was working with Akvo Foundation, Bangalore.
+In Akvo Foundation he was working on development of smartphone based water testing kit for chromium in collaboration with IIT Kanpur.
+While working with Akvo Foundation he worked on a pilot study of smartphone based water testing kit for fluoride analysis in Africa.

-Pradeep is a chemist on the Caddisfly team.
-He joined Akvo through his work at TernUp Research labs.
-Prior to this, he was involved in projects included the development of filters for the removal of fluoride, arsenic and microbial contamination from drinking water.
-Pradeep is an inventor who has filed two patents and authored two research papers.
+Before joining Akvo Foundation, he was involved in the development of household water filters for removing chemical and microbial contamination from drinking water.
+He has filed 3 patents and published four research papers in the field of water treatment and water quality analysis.

 ### Rajshree Patil
 <img src="{{ site.url }}/assets/images/rajshree_patil.jpg" alt="Rajshree Patil" class="teamImage">